edmcouncil/onto-viewer/.github/ISSUE_TEMPLATE/improvement-request.md

 ---
-name: Improve request
+name: Improvement request
-about: Suggest a improve for this project
+about: Suggest an improvement for this project
 title: ''
 labels: ''
 assignees: ''